BenjaminHubert/Singz/README.md

 * `git clone git@github.com:BenjaminHubert/Singz.git`
 * `cd Singz`
 * Create an empty file named `app/config/parameters.yml`
-* Copy and past the content from `app/config/parameters.yml.dist` to `app/config/parameters.yml`.
+* Copy and paste the content from `app/config/parameters.yml.dist` to `app/config/parameters.yml`.
 Set the parameters.
 * Download the FFMPEG binaries files here: https://ffmpeg.zeranoe.com/builds/. **Don't forget to indicate their locations in the parameters.yml file**
 * `composer install --no-scripts`
 * `bin/console doctrine:database:create`.
 Sometimes, this command is faced some issue ('unknown database').
 Try it again and again or check your database parameters